mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Update pseudocode with PlayerObj basics
       * Add initial thoughts for LevelRendering
       * Add basic info for ConditionsChecker
-  * 1:15pm PST - pm PST --- Sketching out components + prototypes
+  * 1:15pm PST - 3pm PST --- Sketching out components + prototypes
     * Started working on sample demov1.
     * Add read buffer button and confirm it is reading the buffer correctly.
 We can render if full-page, but currently researching if there's a way to add a "camera" effect to the canvas so that it only renders some of it.
+    * Appears that global renderX variable is not working.
+Will look into this more later.

 * 2024-03-23 - 2 hours total